Skip to content

 }

-It will also hold the angle, zoom, position variables that can be used by the user to display map info.
-The MapState also calculates the visible tiles so that each canvas could render its own images.
+It also exposes the camera state (angle, zoom, and position) so you can display map info in your UI.
+MapState calculates the visible tiles so each canvas can render its images.

 data class CameraState(